 Food is difficult especially if the Cancer Patient is receiving Chemotherapy.
 Before you bring food, ask what they can eat.

 2) Drop something off to their house or send it by mail.
 Inspirational gifts are the best.
-I had told my Oncologist I wanted to quit chemo.
-I wanted to just die and give up I was so sick .
-On that very day an old high school friend sent me an inspirational sign.
-Knowing she cared and the sign said what I needed to hear, I decided I had the courage to keep fighting.
-That is why I designed and am now selling the Wood Inspirational Signs.
-One gift literally saved my life!
+I had told my Oncologist I wanted to quit chemotherapy, give up, and die I was so sick .
+On that very day an old high school friend sent me an inspirational gift.
+Knowing she cared and the words were what I needed to hear, I decided I had the courage to keep fighting.
+Because no one knows just what to say, I’ve done the work for you in creating four (4) different designs of a combination card/gift with Free Shipping.
+Each one measures 18 inches x 7.5 inches (VERY TASTEFUL AND LARGE – envelope measures 9.5 inches x 7.5 inches and is of much greater size and weight than a greeting card all in HIGH QUALITY cardboard suitable for sitting on a mantle or table to give the patient constant encouragement and support.

 3) Ask them if you can take them to treatment, a medical appointment, or a pharmacy.
 You may need to be insistent with this, but make sure they know you are available and willing to do so.
 Do NOT make a casual offer like, “Oh call me if you need a ride.”
 The cancer patient does not have the energy to call and make arrangements.